 200g cherry tomatoes

-2 x 400g tin jackfruit in salted water
+2 x 400g tin jackfruit in salted water, drained (450g net weight)

 1 lemon – zest finely grated, to get 1 tsp, and juiced, to get 1 tbsp; save the rest for another use